kev603/Personal-Portfolio/README.md

 # Personal-Portfolio
-* small sample of some of the school projects I have done in college.
+* Small sample of some of the school projects I have done in college.